redhat-developer/odo/docs/website/blog/2022-06-30-binding-database-service-without-sbo.md

   name: runtime
 ```

-The _username_, and _password_ values are hard-coded here as a part of the helm deployment, but their value can be obtained from the secret resource called `minimal-cluster` that was deployed via our local helm chart `psmdb-db`.
+The _username_, and _password_ values are hard-coded here as a part of the helm deployment, but their value can be obtained from the secret resource called "minimal-cluster" that was deployed via our local helm chart "psmdb-db".

-The value for _host_ is name of the service that belongs to our database application.
+The value for _host_ is name of the service that belongs to our database application, in this case it is a service resource called "minimal-cluster-mongos".
+Optionally, you can run `kubectl get psmdb/minimal-cluster -ojsonpath='{.status.host}'` to obtain the host's value.

 ## Deploy the application
 8. Run `odo dev` to deploy the application on the cluster.